 Stroke – A stroke is caused when the pet’s blood supply doesn’t get to the brain, usually due to a blood clot or a brain hemorrhage.
 Swelling can occur with this as well, which leads to additional problems.
 The most common symptoms include staggering, falling, circling, dizziness, and vomiting.
 Strokes occur very quickly and can be quite scary, but most dogs recover from strokes.
 Prevention is key and includes keeping the dog on a healthy diet and allowing for enough daily exercise.

-Congestive Heart Failure – This is a condition where the heart does not sufficiently provide blood flow to meet the needs of the body.
+Congestive Heart Failure – According to Donald, a veterinarian in Houston Heights this is a condition where the heart does not sufficiently provide blood flow to meet the needs of the body.
 This leads to fluid buildup in other organs.
 This condition can be congenital or caused from heartworm disease, heart muscle disease, valve degeneration, or arrhythmia of the heart.
 Symptoms include panting, coughing, and trouble bleeding.
 Sometimes swelling in the abdomen and legs can occur.
 There is no cure for congestive heart failure, but it is helpful to reduce exercise and sodium intake.
 Medications may also be prescribed.
 Cost for treatment can run over $2,000.

 The main breed prone to congestive heart failure is the Cocker Spaniel.